NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

 The labels.txt file contains corresponding labels for each word in text.txt, the labels are separated with spaces.
 Each label in labels.txt file consists of 2 symbols:

-1. the first symbol of the label indicates what punctuation mark should follow the word (``O`` - no punctuation needed);
+* the first symbol of the label indicates what punctuation mark should follow the word (where ``O`` means no punctuation needed);
-2. the second symbol determines if the word needs to be capitalized or not (``U`` - means the accosiated to this label word should be upper cased, ``O`` - no capitalization required.)
+* the second symbol determines if the word needs to be capitalized or not (where ``U`` indicates that the associated with this label word should be upper cased, and ``O`` - no capitalization required.)

-We're considering the following punctuation marks for this task: commas, periods, question marks.
+We're considering only commas, periods, and question marks for this task; the rest punctuation marks were removed.
 Each line of the labels.txt should follow the format:
 [LABEL] [SPACE] [LABEL] [SPACE] [LABEL] (for labels.txt).
 For example, labels for the above text.txt file should be: